 Then there was his Godly, Christian girlfriend who always looked like she was in transit from getting a tit job while on her way to making a porno.
 Trust me, I say that not as a prude in any way but instead bring that up as emblematic of their “selective virtue” and hypocritical righteousness that made me want to hurl.

 As our store was in a suburban spot, we carried a truncated catalogue, mostly geared towards the bigger sellers.
 However, during the Xmas season, a deluge of additional titles in all genres were routinely shipped out to each location in order to capitalize on the extra sales.
 Among the temporary stock was plenty of heavy metal.
-Now, anyone who knows me knows that, a handful of artists or songs aside, I have never been much of a metal fan and particularly loathed the stuff that was around at that time (Soundgarden and Jane’s Addiction had yet to rise).
+Now, anyone who knows me knows that, a handful of artists/songs/albums aside, I have never been a huge metal fan and particularly loathe/d the glossy, glammy pop metal of the ’80s that was big at this time (Soundgarden and Jane’s Addiction had yet to rise).
 Regardless, being in the east end of the city meant that we sold the stuff by the crateload and so getting a surfeit of metal titles was great for business.
 I had given Corey the job of stocking the bins with this new merchandise and, in the process of doing so, he became mortified that he was in the position where he would now be selling and “promoting satanic death metal” to impressionable young’uns.

 After selling successive copies of Slayer or King Diamond or whatever, he became overcome with Christian guilt and horror at his culpability in leading these poor sheep astray (as if!) and decided on the spot that he could no longer work at the store—precisely as the first full-on crazybusy weekend of the holiday season was about to kick in.